tanfiona/CausalNewsCorpus/README.md

 ### Experiments with External Corpus

-We also conducted experiments with external corpus, run commands are as follows:
+We also conducted experiments with external corpus, the commands to run the experiments are as follows:

 ##### Experiments with PDTB-3
 Please note that PDTB-3 is a paid corpus and therefore, we are unable to release it publicly.